Do you remember back when the pandemic first began (I know, it seems like forever ago now)?

 Getting more zinc

-So the question isn’t whether you should include zinc in your Covid protection plan, but how.
+So the question isn’t whether you should include zinc in your Covid protection plan, along with your vaccine, but how.

 And while there’s no hard and fast rule, the Mayo Clinic does offer some answers saying, “The recommended daily amount of zinc is 8 milligrams (mg) for women and 11 mg for adult men.”